-External Examiners ensure that students are judged fairly according to academic standards.
-In addition, they ensure that the processes for assessment, examination and determination of awards are sound and fairly operated.
+External Examiners are independent of Heriot-Watt and their role is to ensure that students are judged fairly according to the academic standards expected by the wider higher education sector.
+In addition, they ensure that the processes for assessment, examination and determination of awards are sound and fairly operated, and that the quality of programmes is appropriate.
+Students can request copies of the External Examiners' reports for their programme by emailing [externalexaminerstaught@hw.ac.uk](mailto:externalexaminerstaught@hw.ac.uk)